 If a question arises regarding whether a particular study requires IRB approval, the question should be submitted to the IRB Chair for review.
 Final determination will be made by the IRB Chair.

+d.
 Responsibility of the researcher

 The ultimate responsibility for treatment of human research subjects rests with the researcher and with Augsburg University.
 The IRB exists as a safeguard to promote ethical and responsible treatment of subjects.
 The individual faculty or staff member who conducts, supervises or sponsors research activity is responsible for adhering to all IRB policies and procedures.
 Responsibility for student-conducted research rests with the official sponsor of that research (supervisor, instructor, or advisor of the student).